HazemUsama/simple_shell/README.md

 1- Writing a clean code that passes the Betty checks 2- Handle command lines with arguments
 3- Handleing the PATH
+4- fork must not be called if the command doesn’t exist